 All stockholders as of the Record Date, or their duly appointed proxies, may attend the Annual Meeting.
-For the safety and well-being of our stockholders, directors and employees during the COVID-19 pandemic, this year's Annual Meeting will be held in a virtual format only, via a live webcast.
+This year's Annual Meeting will be held in a virtual format only, via a live webcast.
 Stockholders will be able to join the meeting via a website where they can listen to the speakers, hear responses to any questions submitted by stockholders and vote their shares electronically.
-To attend the Annual Meeting and vote electronically at the Annual Meeting, you are required to register in advance by 4:00 p.m.
-CDT on April 8, 2021.
-To complete your registration, go to the website www.proxydocs.com/aos and complete the registration process, which includes entering your Control Number.
+To attend the Annual Meeting and vote electronically at the Annual Meeting, you are required to register at www.proxydocs.com/aos and complete the registration process, which includes entering your Control Number.
 Your Control Number can be found on this Important Notice Regarding the Availability of Proxy Materials or Proxy Card.
-As part of the registration process, stockholders can submit questions for consideration at the Annual Meeting an email will be sent to the email address you provided during registration which will contain a unique link that you must use to access the virtual Annual Meeting.
-We recommend that you log in at least fifteen minutes prior to the start of the Annual Meeting.
+As part of the registration process, stockholders can submit questions for consideration at the Annual Meeting.
+Once you have registered, you will receive an email confirming your registration with a unique link that you must use to access the virtual Annual Meeting.
+On the day of the Annual Meeting, a follow-up email will be sent to you.
+We recommend that you log in at least 15 minutes prior to the start of the Annual Meeting.
 Technical support will be available during the Annual Meeting.
 Further details will be provided to the stockholders as part of the registration process.